|Nutrition Facts (per serving)|

 - 1 cup European-style butter (such as Plugra or Kerrygold, chilled)

 - 1/3 cup sugar (sparkling or pearl sugar)

-- Cool cookies completely and store in an airtight container.
+Cool cookies completely and serve or store in an airtight container.